interglobalvision/text-adventure/story.md

 ##[5] Front space - Northeast

 You are in the northeast corner of the gallery.
 You feel calm.
 To your right on the wall is a VIDEO by [artists name].
-To your left a PHOTO by Eve Sonneman.
+To your left a POLAROID by Eve Sonneman.
 To the WEST you see a painting and a work on paper.
 To the SOUTHWEST, in the center of the room, is a table with laptops.
 To the SOUTH you see more of the gallery, and the exit.

 `> VIDEO`